rsnpj/notes-site/notes/Year_2/Software_Engineering/Measurement_and_Evaluation/Secondary_Studies.md

 -   Carefully defined procedures for deciding whether to include or exclude each study that is found

-Aim is to minimise bias and to emphasis the objectivity of the procedures employed
+Aim is to minimise bias and to emphasise the objectivity of the procedures employed

 # Secondary studies